 Metadata and data models

-The Dynamics 365 for Customer Engagement Web services contain the messages that you use to read or write the definitions for all the entities each organization.
+The Dynamics 365 Customer Engagement (on-premises) Web services contain the messages that you use to read or write the definitions for all the entities each organization.
 It can also be used to build a client-side metadata cache, which is useful for applications that access the metadata frequently.
 For example, you may want to create a custom search solution that supports all entities, even those created after the solution has been installed.

 A very important role of the metadata is to provide the framework to deliver a fully metadata driven user interface.
 The entity metadata controls the grid and form layout, and how navigation options are presented.

 When you create a custom entity, the information in the attributes and relationships are used to create the appropriate user interface for that entity.
 In addition, this supports multiple languages in the user interface so that one user may see labels and other text in a different language from another user.
 These languages and the associated labels are stored in the metadata.
-The language edition of Dynamics 365 for Customer Engagement server that is installed for an organization is considered its base language.
+The language edition of Dynamics 365 Server that is installed for an organization is considered its base language.
 You then install Multilingual User Interface (MUI) language packs for additional languages as they are needed.

 To read more about metadata and how to find metadata reports, see Entity Metadata.